MozhganVD/InteractivePatternDetection/README.md

 1. Run ```GUI_IMPresseD_tool.py```, then save the settings and check desired interest functions as in the interactive mode.
 2. Click ```Automatic Pattern Disocvery``` button to initiate the tool in automatic mod.
 3. In this mode, users specify the maximum number of iterations and initiate the pattern discovery process by clicking the designated button.
-This mode is optimized to uncover all relevant patterns for prediction purposes. the output of this mode is two test and train set containing the encoded discovered patterns.
+This mode is optimized to uncover all relevant patterns for prediction purposes.
+The output of this mode is two test and train set containing the encoded discovered patterns and all discovered patterns in ```.json``` format.

-During the pattern discovery procedure, we only considered the training set to prevent potential bias or information leakage in the evaluation.
+Note: During the pattern discovery procedure, we only considered the training set to prevent potential bias or information leakage in the evaluation.

 ![IMAGE](pic/Auto_setting.PNG)